top of page

 Tonja Čuić is croatian pianist and fortepianist, currently living in Karlsruhe, Germany.

-She began her musical journey in the age of 12 and entered the academy in Zagreb in 2007.
-2011 she finished her Bachelor in Zagreb in the class of prof. Ljubomir Gašparović and entered the academy in Karlsruhe, Germany, where she studied Master Piano Solo with Peter Eicher and Markus Stange (2011-2015) and "Historical instruments" with Kristian Nyquist (2015-2017).
+She began her musical journey at the age of twelve and entered the Academy of Music in Zagreb in 2007.
+In 2011, she completed her Bachelor’s degree in the class of Prof. Ljubomir Gašparović, after which she continued her studies at the University of Music in Karlsruhe.
+There, she earned a Master’s degree in Piano Performance under Peter Eicher and Markus Stange (2011–2015), followed by advanced studies in Historical Instruments with Kristian Nyquist (2015–2017).

 bottom of page